SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "This is your chance," he said.
 "Your chance to make something of yourself."

 I wanted to tell him I had been something already.
-I had been a Yavapai boy with a name they refused to use, a boy who already belonged to a people and a place before the Army claimed me.

-I had been someone before the soldiers found me.
+I had been a Yavapai.

 But I could not say any of that.
 The words were locked too deep, buried under too many years of Mike Burns.